rp729/07-Network-Programming/concurrency.md

     if not data:
         break

-    conn.sendall(reply) #sendall blocks until all of the transmittion is sent
+    conn.sendall(reply) #sendall blocks until all of the transmission is sent

 conn.close()
 s.close()